 William John Wilson worked as a gardener and he and Isabella Jane had at least two children:

 William Collins (born 17 June 1897 in Spencer Street, Holywood)

 Robert James Cecil (born 14 August 1898 in Spencer Street, Holywood)

 The children were baptised in First Holywood Presbyterian Church.

-Isabella Wilson died of an intestinal obstruction on 29 June 1906 in the Royal Victoria Hospital (RVH), Belfast.
+Isabella Jane Wilson died of an intestinal obstruction on 29 June 1906 (aged 35) in the Royal Victoria Hospital (RVH), Belfast.
 Her husband was with her when she died.